FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 The process for how to make 90 second bread is super simple.
 The original recipe was for the microwave, but you can also make it in the oven.
 If you are making the 90 second bread in the oven, preheat it before starting on the other steps.

-Just in case any edges are stuck, run a knife between the bread and the container on the sides, then flip over onto a plate or paper towel.
+TIP: Just in case any edges are stuck, run a knife between the bread and the container on the sides.
+Then, flip over onto a plate or paper towel.

 You’ll end up with a thick, rectangular piece of bread.
 Cut it in half to make 2 square pieces.
 Perfect for a sandwich!

 If you want them thinner, you can also slice them in half.
-The exact size and thickness will vary depending on the container you used, though.
+The exact size and thickness will vary depending on the container you use.

 If you want to make the 90 second bread recipe in advance, you can!
 I don’t recommend mixing the batter and letting it sit, though.
 Instead, cook it and store for later.